When it comes to sliders for WordPress, there are two premium plugins that stand tall above the rest: Revolution Slider and Smart Slider 3.

 Then I added a text layer and went hunting around for a nice testimonial.
 I styled the text, making it italicized, increasing the size and line height.

 I gotta say, making design changes to text and images is so easy with Smart Slider.
 It was much quicker to access and edit styling options compared to Slider Revolution.
 Next, I added a heading layer for the name and another image layer for the logo:

 First slide complete!
-I hit “Save” and then clicked “SLIDES” at the top of the screen to return to the dashboard for my slider so I could worked on my second slide.
+I hit “Save” and then clicked “SLIDES” at the top of the screen and right-clicked on the first slide to Duplicate it, so I could worked on my second slide.